-US stocks rise as tech and internet companies bounce back
+Asian markets rise awaiting US midterm election results

 - Amazon offers free holiday shipping to U.S. customers — Prime members or not — to compete with Target

-Japan’s Nikkei 225 index rose 1.1 percent and the Kospi in South Korea added 0.6 percent.
-Hong Kong’s Hang Seng bounced gained 0.7 percent.

-AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP
+AP Markets Writer Marley Jay, who contributed to this report, can be reached at http://twitter.com/MarleyJayAP